Partitioning is one

 - The

-constraint cannot use the
+constraint cannot use the ON DELETE SET NULLclause.

 parent table referenced must be an existing partitioned table.
 All